nf-core/coproid/docs/usage.md

 ## kraken2 database

-Before running the pipeline, you need to download a kraken2 database, and supply this to the pipeline using --kraken2_db The kraken2 database can be a directory or \*.tar.gz
+Before running the pipeline, you need to download a kraken2 database, and supply this to the pipeline using `--kraken2_db`.
+The kraken2 database can be a directory or a \*.tar.gz file.

 ## sourcepredict files

 You also need to create/download the reference files for sourcepredict.
-These include the source anf label files, for more information see [`sourcepredict`](https://sourcepredict.readthedocs.io/)
+These include the source and label files, for more information see [sourcepredict](https://sourcepredict.readthedocs.io/)

 ## Running the pipeline